pantheon-systems/solr-power/README.md

 By default, Solr Search for WordPress has auto-commit disabled.
 The index is committed when the uncommitted item is two minutes old, or the cron runs.
 By default, the cron runs on the Pantheon platform every hour.

-When autocommit is enabled, Solr Search for WordPress does this when it sends every post.
+When autocommit is enabled, Solr Search for WordPress commits data when it sends every post.
+When running on Pantheon, we recommend leaving autocommit disabled to aid overall site performance.

 To enable autocommit, add the following to `wp-config.php` or an mu-plugin.